 Leave Policies – ADMI understands that our people have changing needs during different life and career stages.
 A range of leave options are available to employees to help them manage those changes.
 These may include parental leave, leave without pay, career break, personal/carer’s leave and community service leave.

-The ADMI has the highest level of commitment to diversity from Board to individual advocates in the business.
+The ADMI has a firm commitment to diversity from Board to individual advocates in the business.
 Each has a unique and valuable role to play in supporting our commitment to diversity.